30 Free Things to Do in Edinburgh By A Local

 3. The Writer’s Museum

-The Writer’s Museum (Lawnmarket, Lady Stair’s Close) shares the story of Scotland’s literary greats Robert Burns, Sir Walter Scott and Robert Louis Stevenson.
+The Writer’s Museum (Lawnmarket, Lady Stair’s Close) tells the stories of Scotland’s literary greats, Robert Burns, Sir Walter Scott, and Robert Louis Stevenson.

-Book fans may also like are guide on books based in Edinburgh.
+Book fans may also like my friend Amy’s article titled Books Set in Edinburgh.

-While you wander around the New Town, consider that many of the buildings were built using money made from the merchants who become wealthy from owning plantations and enslaved people.
+While you wander around the New Town, consider that many of the buildings were built using money from merchants who became wealthy from owning plantations and enslaved people.

 Writers Museum Edinburgh